algil/100-days-of-code-log/README.md

 - Implemented eslint + prettier configuration in personal Vue project
 - Continuation of the flutter course in Platzi
 - Playing with Strapi to create a "mock" API

+### Day 3: 3 January 2019

+**Today's Progress**:

+- Investigation about Stateless widgets in flutter
+- Looking for information about how to deploy in Heroku and Zeit Now and Strapi api using a monorepo

+### Day 4: 4 January 2019

+**Today's Progress**:

+- Completed 75% OAuth course on Platzi